Jazcash/Qubase/README.md

 ### Graceful degradation or progressive enhancement

 Graceful degradation is the process of developing a site for modern browsers first, then implementing fallbacks for older browsers that don't support newer features.
 Progressive enhancement is developing a site that works on all browsers first, then implementing fancier stuff for newer browsers afterwards.
-The difference between these development strategies is that a graceful degradation route tends to mean a lower quality experience the older the browser is, whereas progressive enhancement might mean less immersive experiences for modern browsers.
+The difference between these development strategies is that a graceful degradation route tends to mean a lower quality experience the older the browser is, whereas progressive enhancement could mean a less immersive experiences for modern browsers.
 Pick a strategy that suits the site's purpose.

 ### Responsive